- This event has passed.

 Are You Prepared: Business Continuity, Disaster Recovery, Succession Planning and More

 In June 2016, the SEC issued a rule proposal, Adviser Business Continuity and Transition Plans, which would prohibit an SEC-registered investment adviser from providing investment advice unless the adviser adopts and implements a written business continuity and transition plan and reviews the plan at least annually.
-While a final rule has yet to be released, many advisers have already adopted changes to their programs to address many of the rule elements.
+While the proposal has been withdrawn, many advisers have already adopted changes to their programs to address the elements of the proposed rule.
 The SEC continues to show interest in adviser plans for responding to natural disasters and other business disruptions.
 In addition, examinations have also requested information related to transition plans for exiting the business or the continuation of services when a principal is unable to perform them.

 Required written policies and procedures help ensure the continued operation of the firm when faced with any adverse conditions including weather events, terrorism, information breaches, loss of key personnel or offices, and health crises such as pandemics.

 A disaster that rapidly occurs and impacts the firm has special implications for the compliance department.
 As a compliance professional, will you know how to prepare for, and effectively respond to an event with unintended consequences?
 Key takeaways for this session include:

 - SEC Risk Alerts regarding business continuity planning and cybersecurity;